Television production

 The major broadcasters, including the BBC, ITV, Channel 4 and Sky, offer short-term periods of work experience.
 This type of experience gives an insight into all aspects of television production across the UK.
 Competition for a place on these schemes is fierce, however, so it's worth looking at other options as well.
 Independent production companies may provide opportunities for work shadowing.

-Helping out at television festivals, held annually throughout the UK, such as the Edinburgh Television Festival is a good way to build contacts and gain experience.
+Volunteering to work at television festivals such as the Edinburgh TV Festival is a good way to build contacts and gain experience.
 Entering a talent scheme such as the ones offered by The Network and Ones to Watch is also a great way to start your television career.
-Prestigious cultural organisations, such as BAFTA, occasionally offer paid internships.
+For more information, see The TV Foundation.
+Major cultural organisations, such as BAFTA, occasionally offer paid internships.

 Other ways of finding opportunities and developing contacts and experience include attending industry networking events and seminars and using social media, such as dedicated Facebook groups and following TV companies on LinkedIn.